EdOverflow/security-template/README.md

 ## `report.md`

 This file should contain contact information for security researchers to use when reporting a security vulnerability.
 You can use the embedded Bugcrowd submission form too.
-Just uncomment the form and add your Bugcrowd embed token under `bugcrowd_id` in the `_config.yml` file.
+Just uncomment the form, and add your Bugcrowd embed token under `bugcrowd_id` in the `_config.yml` file.

 ## `hof.md`

 This is your security acknowledgements page.
-List the details of security researchers that reported valid security issues and wished to be listed publicly.
+List the details of security researchers that reported valid security issues (and wished to be listed publicly).

 ## `.well-known/security.txt`

-`security-template` contains a security.txt template file. _security.txt_ defines a standard to help organizations define the process for security researchers to securely disclose security vulnerabilities in a simply text file.
+`security-template` contains a security.txt template file. _security.txt_ defines a standard to help organizations define the process for security researchers to safely disclose vulnerabilities via a simple text file.
 For more on this, please refer to https://securitytxt.org/.

 # Contributing